ciarabujanos/tomo-challenge/README.md

 - Recursive utility function getAllSpicesFromBlend() to gather all direct and nested spices in a blend
 - Filters out duplicates and handles arbitrarily nested blend structures
 - Uses React Router location.state to share state between pages and avoid redundant API calls
+- Ability to add and view a new blend

 ## Accessibility